isomerpages/govtech-gobusiness-main/pages/solutionrepo/eqt-Autonomous-Clnng-Trolly-Envronmntl-Srvcs.md

 **Description**

 Battery operated trolley comprising sensors that enable the trolley to track and follow the user.

-There is an equipment cap.
-Refer to BGP for details.

 ## Solution Packages Option(s)